7bits/augbuilder/README.md

 - Runs in a browser.
 - Uses [Albumentations](https://albumentations.ai/) library to apply transformations.
 - **Benchmarks** the pipeline.
-- Generates a YAML config and a tiny chunk of python code to **integrate with PyTorch** code.
+- Generates a JSON config and a tiny chunk of python code to **integrate with PyTorch** code.

 ![Interface image](https://raw.githubusercontent.com/7bits/augbuilder/master/docs/images/screenshot_1.png)